-A Florida quitclaim deed is a document you can use if you want to transfer a property to someone else without any warranty on the title.
+A Florida quitclaim deed is a document you can use if you want to transfer property to someone else without any warranty on the title.
 A quitclaim deed may be wrongly called a “quit claim deed,” “quit claims deed,” or “quick claim deed,” but all of these terms refer to the same document.

 This simple document states the transfer of the property, without any promise that the title is clear.
-Buyers who are buying from a trusted person or who are transferring property within a family can safely use a FL quitclaim deed.
+Buyers who are buying from a trusted person or who are transferring property within a family can safely use a Florida quitclaim deed.

 Warranty deeds, on the other hand, give a guarantee that the title has been properly checked.
 Buyers who are buying from someone they do not know and trust should request a warranty deed.

 - Recording: A quitclaim deed in Florida must be filed with the County Recording Office where the property is located.

 - Signing: Based on § 695.26, a Florida quitclaim deed must have two witnesses and a notary public who witnesses the grantor’s signature and notes their witness on the deed.

 How to Write & File a Quitclaim Deed in Florida